syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 OHLC chart requires five values (X, Open, High, Low and Close) to plot a point.

-You can use five parameter constructor to pass x, open, high, low and close values to  `SFOHLCSeries`,

 {% highlight c# %}

 SFChart chart = new SFChart();